jcstein/dummy_rollup/README.md

-# dummy_rollup
+# dummy_rollup - tictactoe

-This is a dummy rollup project to test the Celenium API.
+This is a Tic-tac-toe game implementation using the Celestia blockchain.

 ## Prerequisites